Octily

 Making consistency usable across teams.

+Consistency does not come from control.
+It comes from clarity.
 Style guides and brand rules define how your brand sounds and looks across internal channels.
 Clear enough to use every day.
 Flexible enough to adapt as needs change.

 Character design and visuals

-Giving the brand a recognisable personality.
+Giving the brand a recognizable personality.

+Mascots, icons, and illustrations add warmth and recognition when they are shaped to match your tone.
 Created to support campaigns, highlight messages, and reinforce key ideas, these visuals feel like they belong.
 Not decorative.
 Intentional.

 Branded pages and portals